JSicilia/IdleSpaceGame/README.md

 Currently using free sprite assets for development from the site: https://opengameart.org/content/space-shooter-redux

-Credits to www.kenney.nl for the sprite.
+Credits to www.kenney.nl for the sprite